For Index of Brides, CLICK

 intimate friends retired to the dining room, which was also beautifully

 decorated, where a dainty wedding lunch awaited them.
-The bride is one of Sandhurst’s most
+The bride is one of Sandhurst’s

-intellectual young man of Conway.
-The
+and intellectual young man of Conway.

-groom’s gift to the bride was a beautiful crescent brooch.
+The groom’s gift to the bride was a beautiful crescent brooch.
 The costly and elegant presents showed the

 esteem in which the young couple are held by their many friends.
 They left amid showers of rice and old